If you are highly sensitive, you know firsthand that sensitivity + speed= high stress. Don’t accept this as the status quo. Slow down.

-I laughed out loud when I passed this sign near our house: I don’t speed behind the wheel, but put me in front of my computer and I push my limits mercilessly!
-If I’d been policing my personal work-zone speeds all these years, I’d have racked up enough fines to buy a Mercedes for every traffic cop in the city.
+When I passed this sign near our house, I laughed out loud.
+I rarely speed behind the wheel.
+But put me in front of a computer and I’ll push my limits without mercy.
+If I’d been policing my personal work-zone speeds all these years, I’d have racked up enough fines to buy a Mercedes for every traffic cop in the city

-But it’s never too late to mend one’s rotten ways.
-And in my case that started with self honesty: specifically, noticing just how awful I feel when I push myself to operate at 80 miles an hour all day.
+Fortunately, it’s never too late to mend one’s rotten ways.
+In my case, that’s an ongoing project.
+Each round necessarily begins with honesty.
+I have to be brutally honest with myself about how awful I feel when I push myself to operate at 80 miles an hour all day.

 It hurts to speed

-I’m also prone to believe I should be able to operate at the same pace as “the other eighty percent”—the majority of people who are not highly sensitive.
-The fact is, sensitive people need more mental and physical rest time.
+The fact is, HSPs need more mental processing time, more physical rest time, and ample transition time.
 Unless you grew up knowing that—and not many of us did— then you too may have learned to push yourself too hard.
 Over time, you accepted constant overstimulation as “normal.”